sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 ```

 What we're doing here is:
-- Plotting using `iris` as out dataset.
+- Plotting using `iris` as our dataset.
 - Adding an aesthetic mapping, where x = `Species` and y = `Sepal.Length`.
-- Adding a geom, in this case a boxplot (`geom_boxplot`) with the following parameters:
+- Adding a geom, in this case, a boxplot (`geom_boxplot`) with the following parameters:
 	- The outlier color (black)
 	- The outlier geometry (dot)
 	- The outlier size